lucasfhope/foundry-fund-me/README.md

 forge coverage
 ```

-## Deployment to a testnet or mainnet
+## Deployment to the Sepolia test network

 1. Setup environment variables

-You'll want to set your SEPOLIA_RPC_URL and DEV_ACCOUNT_PRIVATE_KEY as environment variables.
-You can add them to a .env file.

-    - DEV_ACCOUNT_PRIVATE_KEY: The private key of your account.
-THIS IS FOR DEVELOPMENT ONLY, PLEASE USE A KEY THAT DOESN'T HAVE ANY REAL FUNDS ASSOCIATED WITH IT.
+Look at the env.example and set up your own `.env` file:

-    - SEPOLIA_RPC_URL: This is url of the sepolia testnet node you're working with.
-You can get setup with one for free from Alchemy.
+    - SEPOLIA_RPC_URL: This is url of the Sepolia testnet node you are working with.
+You can get setup with one for free through Alchemy.

-Optionally, add your ETHERSCAN_API_KEY if you want to verify your contract on [Etherscan](https://etherscan.io).
+    - ETHERSCAN_API_KEY: This will allow you to verify your contract on [Etherscan](https://etherscan.io).
+    - KEYSTORE_FILE_PATH: Store your wallet private key locally with the command `cast wallet import [name] --interactive`

+If you would like to use your environment variables from `.env` on the command line, run the command `source .env`.
+You can also use the name of the key rather than the entire file path after `--keystore` on the command line.

 2. Get testnet ETH